MicrosoftDocs/VBA-Docs/api/Publisher.WebOptions.OrganizeInFolder.md

 ## Example

-The following example specifies that all files in the Web publication should be saved in a flat structure within the root folder.
+The following example specifies that all files in the web publication should be saved in a flat structure within the root folder.

 ```vb